midwest-tape/web-team-code-challenge/README.md

 # web-team-code-challenge

-A WIP coding challenge built with code sandbox for calabirative coding challenge _some notes here about the intent of this code challenge and how to complete it_
+A coding challenge built with code sandbox for a collaborative coding challenge.

 ## Challenge 1